-We start our process by researching possible contenders for the review and we make our selections based on online reviews, popularity or interesting unique products we feel deserve possible recognition.
-Product testing begins with assembly and moves to side-by-side testing and comparisons before they are used in the real world.
+We start our process by researching possible contenders for the review, and we make our selections based on online reviews, popularity, or interesting, unique products we feel deserve possible recognition.
+Product testing begins with assembly and moves to side-by-side testing and comparisons before being used in the real world.

-When evaluating products for ease of use, we looked primarily the length of time it takes to set up and take down each product as well as how difficult it is to fit it in the bag and follow the users' manual.
+When evaluating products for ease of use, we looked primarily at the length of time it takes to set up and take down each product and how difficult it is to fit it in the bag and follow the users' manual.

-We also consider the cleaning method an whether or not keeping the crib clean will be a challenge given the materials, design, or method of cleaning.
+We also consider the cleaning method and whether or not keeping the crib clean will be a challenge given the materials, design, or cleaning method.

-We evaluated mattress design and materials, cover fabric, and how much potential support the mattress might provide under baby's weight.
-If it depresses easily leaving baby resting on a hard bottom then it earned fewer points.
-If it is soft but firm and thick enough to prevent sore spots it earned more points.
+We evaluated mattress design and materials, cover fabric, and how much potential support the mattress might provide under the baby's weight.
+If it depresses easily, leaving the baby resting on a hard bottom, it earned fewer points.
+If it is soft but firm and thick enough to prevent sore spots, it earned more points.
 We also tested for parent comfort and how difficult it is to bend into the crib to lay baby to sleep or comfort them in the middle of the night.
 Cribs with the lowest overall height and wider openings are the most comfortable for parents, especially those who are more petite or extraordinarily tall.

-We observed and compared the design and materials of each crib, as well as the construction and possible defects or opportunities for easy damage and the manufacturer's attention to detail and quality control.
+We observed and compared each crib's design and materials, the construction and possible defects or opportunities for easy damage, and the manufacturer's attention to detail and quality control.
 These cribs can take a beating, getting packed and unpacked hundreds of times, thrown in and out of the car, not to mention the abuse they may take in a baggage terminal at the airport.
-While any one product alone may be difficult to judge for quality, all eight products side-by-side are easy to assess for quality and construction differences that will influence longevity and durability.
+While any product alone may be difficult to judge for quality, all eight products side-by-side are easy to assess for quality and construction differences that will influence longevity and durability.

 Providing a safe area for your child to sleep and play while on the go is one of the primary reasons to purchase a travel crib.
 A baby should be as safe when sleeping away from home as they are in their full-size crib at home.
-For eco-health, we considered primarily whether or not the manufacturer's used flame retardant chemicals or other harmful substances in the design or production of their products.
-We considered how transparent the company website is and whether or not the products have been reviewed, tested or certified for chemicals or lack of chemicals.
-Higher scores were given to products with certifications and lower scores were earned by those that failed to address the elephant in the room at all.
+For eco-health, we considered whether or not the manufacturers used flame retardant chemicals or other harmful substances in their products' design or production.
+We considered how transparent the company website is and whether or not the products have been reviewed, tested, or certified for chemicals or lack of chemicals.
+Higher scores were given to products with certifications, and lower scores were earned by those that failed to address the elephant in the room at all.